 What is Psychology?

 Psychology is the science of mind and behaviour.
 It aims to understand the biological and social factors which impact on why humans behave in the way that they do.
-It explores questions such as:
+Classes use group discussion and activities to explore questions such as:

 Why take Psychology?

 Psychology is used in many areas of daily life and is a useful subject for a wide variety of careers, such as teaching, nursing, social work, business and marketing, youth work and the criminal justice system and law.

 Following a degree in psychology, you could also go on to train to become a professional psychologist in fields such as Clinical Psychology, Educational Psychology, Occupational Psychology, Criminal/Forensic Psychology, Sport Psychology, Neuropsychology.
 You could also go on to conduct academic research in your area of interest.

 What qualifications, skills and interests do I need to take Psychology?

 You need a keen interest in and enthusiasm for Psychology.